 Despite being mostly filled with contemporary hotels and modern tourist facilities, there are also some pretty interesting sights to visit on Paradise Island.
 At the south of the island, just off of the main road, you can find the Versailles Gardens and French Cloister.

 The grand cloister is centuries old and makes for a beautiful and atmospheric location to take photos or just walk.
 The aged columns are all intact and retain their original elegance, their splendor enhanced by the weathering and foliage that has accumulated over the many years.

 Surrounding the cloisters are the lovely, landscaped gardens.
 Visitors can spend a tranquil afternoon wandering winding paths around fishponds and flowers.
 Both the gardens and the cloister overlook the harbor, with views across the water to Nassau.

 At the far west of the island sits Nassau Harbour Lighthouse.
 Also known as Brown’s Lighthouse, the historic structure has been restored and can be reached via a pleasant walk along the shoreline.

 Paradise Island may be small, but there are several even smaller, largely uninhabited islands around it.
 Athol Island and Blue Lagoon Island are just a few hundred meters from the east shore and can be explored by boat rented or chartered from one of the many marinas around the island.

 Stay in Paradise Island if you are looking for a more luxury resort experience, with plenty of high-end shopping; you want to stay close to the conveniences of the capital but outside of the crowded city.

-Best Places to Stay in the Bahamas – Paradise Island:🔍FIND BEST HOTELS IN PARADISE ISLAND
+Best Places to Stay in the Bahamas in Paradise Island for first-timers:🔍FIND BEST HOTELS IN PARADISE ISLAND